daosgava/kafka-api/README.md

 # Kafka API

-This is a simple API that allows you to send a message to a Kafka topic and consume messages from the same topic
+This is a simple API that allows you to send a message to a Kafka topic and consume messages from the same topic.
+The Kafka cluster is hosted in AWS.

+## Requisites:
+- aws configure
+- kafka cluster setup

 To install dependencies:
 ```sh